whxaxes/gulp-include-html/README.md

 ### gulp plugin, it was used to include html

-you can use include to reference the public html,at the mean time input the corresponding parameter to modify the content of module.
+You can use include to reference the public html,at the mean time input the corresponding parameter to modify the content of module.
 The module grammar is based on [ejs](https://github.com/mde/ejs)

 ## Install
 ```